 My name is Said Sani and I am from Nigeria.
 I received my bachelor’s in computer engineering from Bishkek/Kyrgyzstan.
 I knew that once I graduated I wanted to further my education with a master’s degree.
-I came to the US and studied at Virginia International University and received my master’s in 2011.
-I choose the university because where I received my undergraduate degree from worked closely with VIU.
-Several of my professors had visited and suggested that continuing my education at VIU would benefit me.
+I came to the US and studied at Fairfax University of America and received my master’s in 2011.
+I choose the university because where I received my undergraduate degree from worked closely with FXUA.
+Several of my professors had visited and suggested that continuing my education at FXUA would benefit me.
 I got my first masters on International Business and second in Accounting.

 After I graduated, I saw that there was an internship opportunity in the Nigerian Embassy and I decided to apply.
 After my internship was done, there was a job opening for a Finance Assistant and I decided to apply for the position.
 I received the position and now I work at the embassy.
 I love my job; I feel like serving my country is the best thing I can do in my life.

 I love what I do so I would like to become a career diplomat.
 I want to be involved in politics and diplomacy; I want to make difference for my country.
 I want to contribute to the prosperity of my country, work towards providing higher living standards, better education, and job opportunities by representing my country abroad and bringing opportunities back home.

 MBA International Business Management 2011

 Finance Assistant at the Embassy of Nigeria, Washington DC